-Aerial view of Almaden Dam and spillway, with a portion of the reservoir
+Aerial view of Almaden Dam and spillway, and part of the reservoir

-This project plans, designs, and constructs improvements to the Almaden Dam Outlet Works to accomplish the following objectives:
+This project plans, designs, and constructs improvements to the Almaden Dam outlet works to accomplish the following objectives:

 - Modify or construct a new intake structure, capable of releasing 246 cubic feet-per-second (cfs) of water without flushing of sediments through the outlet works. - Correct existing problems with the outlet energy dissipation structure, piping and valves. - Restore operational capacity to the Almaden-Calero Canal and stabilize and improve maintenance access.